cperez150/cperez150-github.io/pocket-portfolio/README.md

 <p></p>
 8.)
 The stock will be added to the investor's portfolio, money will be deducted from the available balance, and a remaining balance will appear.<br/>
 <p></p>
+9.)
+The investor can also sell a stock within their portfolio by simply clicking "sell" next to their holding until the quantity reaches 0.

 <h2>Specs & App Details</h2>
 <ul>